TinkerGuy/ESP32-PirateAudio/README.md

 I built a player with Raspberry Pi Zero and Pirate Audio Amp HAT ([Link](https://shop.pimoroni.com/products/pirate-audio-3w-stereo-amp "Link")) some time ago.
 This compact electronics found a place in a 3D-printed case.
-Then, when a Squeezelite firmware for Esspressif's ESP32 microcontroller was developed and released by Phillipe, the idea came to me to convert my player to the ESP32.
+Since Phillipe developed his Squeezelite firmware for Esspressif's ESP32 microcontroller, the idea came to me to convert my player to the ESP32.
 Since the space in the case is tailor-made for the Raspberry Pi Zero, a board in exactly this format was needed.
 The Pirate Audio Board was developed especially for the Raspberry Pi, so my ESP32 board had to get the 40 pin Raspberry Pi header as well.
 On the Pirate board are two MAX9857 I2S amps (2x 3W), a SPI display with ST7789 controller and four buttons.
 Which connections are necessary to be able to use all functions further, I took from this page ([Link](https://de.pinout.xyz/pinout/pirate_audio_3w_amp# "Link")).
-Unfortunately there is an error, which took me some time to find.
+Unfortunately there is lack of one needed pin, which took me some time to find.
 The display is not powered by the 5V supply via a voltage regulator, but it gets its 3.3V voltage directly from the Raspberry via pin17.
 And only via pin17 and not via pin1.
 Although on the Raspberry Pi Pin1 and Pin17 carry 3,3V, on the Pirate board only Pin17 is connected.
-My first board design did not have this connection.
+My first PCB design did not have this connection.
 I did connect 3.3V to Pin1, but I did not connect it to Pin17.
-Therefore I had to solder this bridge afterwards.
+Therefore I had to manual solder this bridge.
 In the meantime I changed the PCB design, now there is 3,3V at Pin1 as well as at Pin17.
-Now the Pirate board works one hundred percent on my ESP32 board.
+Now the Pirate board works well on my ESP32 board.

 ## What can be done with it: